-If District personnel determine that the sanitary sewer backup was caused by a blockage of the public sanitary sewer, the resident may be eligible for reimbursement of some costs associated with the backup.
+Example of a cleanout being installed (top) and a If District personnel determine that the sanitary sewer backup was caused by a blockage of the public sanitary sewer, the resident may be eligible for reimbursement of some costs associated with the backup.
 Please note that sanitary sewer backups occurring as a result of precipitation-related high flow conditions in the public sanitary sewer are not eligible for reimbursement under this Program.
 Blockages or problems of any nature in the building sanitary service are not eligible for reimbursement under this Program.

-CARING FOR OUR INFRASTRUCTURE

-The District's most valuable asset is the sewer collection system, including more than 250 miles of gravity sewers.
-Beyond these sewers, there are nearly 300 miles of privately owned building service pipes connecting buildings to the public mains owned by the District.
+CARING FOR OUR INFRASTRUCTURE The District's most valuable asset is the sewer collection system, including more than 250 miles of gravity sewers.
 The system dates back as far as 1904 and requires a substantial commitment of resources to maintain in satisfactory working condition, meeting residents' expectations for service and regulatory requirements.
 The most significant challenge is the appearance of ground and storm water, known as infiltration and inflow (I/I), in sewers intended to carry only sanitary waste from plumbing fixtures.
 This extraneous water can cause backups and overflows by exceeding the capacity to carry sanitary waste, and is costly to transport and treat.
-Continued on top of page 3.